Using the license servers of UNC

 Installing your own license server

-If for some reason you cannot use the license servers of Research Computing for your licenses, you will need to install the Mathematica License Manager software, MathLM, on your Unix host.
+If for some reason you cannot use the license servers of Research Computing for your licenses, you will need to install the Mathematica License Manager software, MathLM, on your Linux host.

 - Install the Mathematica License Manager software, MathLM, on the machine that will serve as the license server.
 That is often the same machine as the one on which Mathematica is being installed.
 An installation media labeled Network Mathematica for Windows is needed to install MathLM.
 For detailed instructions, see Wolfram’s Installing MathLM for details.